x0b/sap-hana-cloud-trial/README.md

 # sap-hana-cloud-trial
-Management script for experimenting with SAP HANA Cloud DB Trial using Eclipse via Tunnels with the goal of using the Eclipse-based modelling tools for cloud based HANA DBs
+Management script for experimenting with SAP HANA Cloud DB Trial using Eclipse via Tunnels with the goal of using the Eclipse-based modelling tools for cloud based HANA DBs.

 ## Overview
-SAP offers trial versions of their cloud based HANA DB which will automatically stop running after 12 Hours and are deleted after a week, but they come free of charge and are therefore very usefull for experiments or in teaching settings.
+SAP offers trial versions of their cloud based HANA DB which will automatically stop running after 12 Hours and are deleted after a week, but they come free of charge and are therefore very useful for experiments or in teaching settings.

-This repository

 ## Configuration
 ### Prerequesits